Grande Fratello VIP season 7

 Alfonso Signorini returned as the host of the main show, businesswoman Sonia Bruganelli (replaced during New Eve vacation by Soleil Sorge and Pierpaolo Pretelli only in the 25th and 26th live show) returned as opinionist and was joined by singer Orietta Berti (that replaced the opinionist of the previous season Adriana Volpe).

 For the first time in Grande Fratello VIP history, it was announced that most of the housemates would be revealed directly during the first live show, with only a few exceptions.

+The show was originally scheduled to last 99 days, with the finale on 26 December 2022.
+However, due to satisfactory ratings, the show was extended by over three months, making it the longest celebrity season and Grande Fratello season of the show at 197 days long and with the finale on 3 April 2023.

 Housemates

 The age of the housemates refers to the time of entry into the house.